Do-Dodonpa: Incidents

 Since its opening in 2001, Do-Dodonpa has had several incidents resulting in injury to passengers.

 On 15 May 2007, a 37-year-old man sustained a minor injury when a plastic cover at the front of the train came loose and hit his right knee.
 The man was not badly injured because the plastic cover disconnected near the end of the ride when the train had slowed down significantly.
-The park operator stated that the cover likely came off due to cracks created over time by vibrations in the train.
+Fuji-Q Highland stated that the cover likely came off due to cracks created over time by vibrations in the train.
 Further inspection of the other trains showed no similar damage.

 From December 2020 to August 2021, there were 18 injuries sustained while riding Do-Dodonpa, which included nine incidents of broken bones.
-Fuji-Q Highland owner Hiroaki Iwata apologized for the injuries at a press conference speech on August 31, and an official investigation of these incidents has been ongoing since December 2020.
+Fuji-Q Highland owner Hiroaki Iwata apologized for the injuries at a press conference speech on 31 August 2021, stating that an official investigation of these incidents had been ongoing since December 2020.
+On 13 March 2024, the park officially announced the permanent closure of the ride.